wrkzcoin/wrkzcoin/external/zstd/programs/zstd.1.md

     to make files with many zeroes smaller on disk.
     Creating sparse files may save disk space and speed up decompression by reducing the amount of disk I/O.
-    default : enabled when output is into a file, and disabled when output is stdout.
+    default: enabled when output is into a file, and disabled when output is stdout.
     This setting overrides default and can force sparse mode over stdout.
 * `--rm`: